 Using traditional Arkansas wood-smoked, your meal takes a little more time to cook at Honey 1 BBQ, but it's worth the wait.
 Plus you get a view of the Chicago-style glass-enclosed "aquarium smoker" as you walk into the modest eatery, run by Arkansas native Robert Adams.

 A South Side staple has devotees lining up for orders of any and all smoked meats topped with their signature sauce.
 Lem's Bar-B-Q is a no-frills takeout spot, but the faster you can squeeze through the line and get back to your car, the sooner you can get a taste.
-Just down the street, double up on deliciousness at neighboring barbeque stop Barbara Ann's BBQ, another option for ribs, tips and links served up in typical takeout fashion.

 Another power player on the scene is an oldie, but a goodie.
 The Old Town rib institution Twin Anchors Restaurant & Tavern hasn't changed much since it was established in 1932, and the crowds (which at one time included Frank Sinatra) appreciate it that way.
 Other traditional rib favorites include Gale Street Inn in Jefferson Park, Robinson's #1 Ribs in Lincoln Park and Carson's in River North.